microsoft/TypeScript-Handbook/pages/Classes.md

 The syntax should look very familiar if you've used C# or Java before.
 We declare a new class `Greeter`.
 This class has three members, a property called `greeting`, a constructor, and a method `greet`.

-You'll notice that in the class when we refer to one of the members of the class we prepend 'this.'.
+You'll notice that in the class when we refer to one of the members of the class we prepend `this.`.
 This denotes that it's a member access.

 In the last line we construct an instance of the Greeter class using `new`.
 This calls into the constructor we defined earlier, creating a new object with the Greeter shape, and running the constructor to initialize it.